 }

-Now you can test your app and see the swagger UI at https://localhost:5053/swagger/
+Now you can test your app and see the swagger UI at http://localhost:5000/swagger/

 This react app will be deployed as part of your .NET app in production.
 They will exist on the same server, with the .NET app serving the react app as its frontend.

-yarn vite create my-app-frontend
+yarn create vite my-app-frontend

 // https://vitejs.dev/config/